This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 token = var.token

-}The provider and by extension the provider block is what creates a client to the external services API that we want to interact with, in the above example we are providing the scalr provider the credentials required for the provider to authenticate with Scalr so that we are able to perform operations on that platform.
+}The provider, and by extension the provider block, creates a client to the external service's API we want to interact with.
+In the example above, we give the scalr provider the credentials it needs to authenticate with Scalr so we can run operations on the platform.

-Variables in OpenTofu come in two flavours; Input Variables and Local Variables.
-The former is what is used to define the interface of your OpenTofu code, think of it as the API to anyone who will consume that OpenTofu code.
-The latter are variables defined within the codebase, you could think of these as constants, as they can only be set once, however the value of a Local Variable can also be mutating meaning that the value within can change over time based on the values within.
+Variables in OpenTofu come in two kinds: Input Variables and Local Variables.
+Input Variables define the interface of your OpenTofu code.
+Think of them as the API for anyone who consumes that code.
+Local Variables are defined within the codebase and act like constants, since they can only be set once.
+A Local Variable's value can also be mutating, meaning it changes over time based on the values it's built from.

 When defining an Input Variable it is best practice to put those within a variables.tf file, the variable block itself has a number of properties available to us:

-default - sets a default value for the variable, this makes the variable an optional variabletype - the data type of the variable, the following are valid types:description - the description is extremely important this is how we inform our consumers about what is required when it comes to the variable, these can be documented in two ways; simple strings or heredoc strings the latter allows us to have more complete documentation.validation - this allows us to ensure that the data being passed into the code is of the correct format, it also allows returning an error when the data does not match the validationsensitive — marks the variable as sensitive ensuring that it's value won't be shown in any logsnullable - demarcates that the variable is able to be set to nullLet's dive into some examples of declaring different types of variables, the examples we are going to look at are; environments, firewall rules.
-The first example is for ensuring that we have an environment passed in with the right format:
+default - sets a default value for the variable, this makes the variable an optional variabletype - the data type of the variable, the following are valid types:description - the description is extremely important this is how we inform our consumers about what is required when it comes to the variable, these can be documented in two ways; simple strings or heredoc strings the latter allows us to have more complete documentation.validation - this allows us to ensure that the data being passed into the code is of the correct format, it also allows returning an error when the data does not match the validationsensitive — marks the variable as sensitive ensuring that it's value won't be shown in any logsnullable - demarcates that the variable is able to be set to nullHere are a couple of examples of declaring different variables: one for an environment, one for firewall rules.
+The first makes sure we get an environment passed in with the right format:

 variable "environment" {